supply chain management

 Abstract

-Applying supply chain management in the construction industry faces serious difficulties such as transient nature of construction projects, high customization, low repeatability of activities, lack of production line and reciprocal dependence between activities.
-Construction supply chains are very complex ...
+The application of supply chain management within the construction industry presents significant challenges due to the transient nature of construction projects, high levels of customization, low repeatability of activities, absence of a production line, and interdependent relationships among activities. ...

 Read More